Message from Fr. Kusi – 5/20/2020

 Blessings to you all from Fr.
 Kusi!

-In an effort to continue the practice of our faith in these trying times, when many parishes have closed due to restrictions around the coronavirus, we invite you to join us online for daily Mass from my chapel.
-The celebrant will either be myself or Fr.
-Steve Grunow, the CEO at Word on Fire. ~Bishop Robert Barron
+In an effort to continue the practice of our faith in these trying times, when many parishes have closed due to restrictions due to the coronavirus, we invite you to join us online for daily Mass. ~Bishop Robert Barron